lewhunt/angularjs-admin-dashboard/README.md

 # AngularJS Admin Dashboard
 The beginnings of a responsive AngularJS Admin Dashboard utilizing Bootstrap and Material components.
-Please consider giving a star if you like this repo and are interested in it being developed further ;-)
+Please consider following or giving a star if you like this repo and are interested in it being developed further ;-)

 ![Example](dashboard.gif)